 - Problems seeing goofy characters in variable values.
 For example, you might read in a *.csv in R and see some Chinese or Arabic characters in some values in some fields, but they aren’t supposed to be there.
 Something is interpreting something wrong.
 If you clean that up and export as an *.rds, you won’t have that problem when you read in the dataset using R the next time.

 The solution to all these problems is to first read the dataset into R – for example, from *.csv format – and then edit it in R, and export it as an *.rds file.
+You can watch those videos, and also, access my example code on Github.
 Then, when you read it in next time, it will be in the format you want.
 So in the end, the purpose of using native formats in SAS and R is to make the data objects you are using more compatible with the programs you are using, so it improves your overall programming experience.

 Native formats in SAS and R of data objects have different qualities – and there are reasons behind these differences.
 Learn about them in this blog post!